 - Temperature Control – Controlling the temperature on a gas grill is as simple as turning the knobs.
+This means you can be extra precise with either direct or indirect cooking.
 Granted, issues can arise at times, but this is usually down to some kind of regulator issue which can be solved with some troubleshooting.

-- Versatility – It is true that gas does not produce the “old school” smoky barbecue flavor that charcoal aficionados love.
+- Versatility – It is true that gas does not produce the “old school” smoky barbecue flavor that charcoal grill aficionados love.
 These days, however, you can get your hands on all sorts of accessories, such a smoking tubes, that allow you to still get some smoky flavor into your food even if you cook with gas.
-Higher end gas grills will usually have all sorts of features like sear burners, rotisserie kits and warming racks.
+The very best gas grills will usually have all sorts of features like sear burners, rotisserie kits, and warming racks.